yuquanli/yuquanli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Li Yuquan, a Ph.D. candidate, is actively engaged in the interdisciplinary arena of artificial intelligence (AI) and drug discovery.
 He aspires to democratize, publicize, and automate the power of AI in preclinical drug discovery, with a particular emphasis on employing adaptive graph learning for predicting drug molecular properties.
-To date, Yuquan has authored eight SCI-indexed papers, four of which are in top-tier journals, accumulating a total of 155 citations.
+To date, Yuquan has authored 10 SCI-indexed papers, 4 of which are in top-tier journals with main authorship, accumulating a total of 157 citations.
 His academic journey includes a research internship at Tencent Quantum Laboratory.
 He is a recipient of the Tang Aoqing Chemistry Scholarship.

 <!-- <a href='https://scholar.google.com/citations?user=lCJi22EAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>. -->